joefriedrich/Excel-Matrix-Rewrite/README.md

 # Future Plans
 1. GUI!
 2. Migrate away from Excel Spreadsheets to .csv files (which can still be read by Excel).
-3. Automate updates to .csv files
+3. Automate updates to .csv files from source (SAP)